Mudbrick: Ancient world

-The history of mudbrick production and construction in the southern Levant may be dated as far back to the Pre-Pottery Neolithic A (e.g., PPNA Jericho).
-These sun dried mudbricks, also known as adobe or just mudbrick, were made from a mixture of sand, clay, water and frequently tempered (e.g. chopped straw and chaff branches), and were the most common method/material for constructing earthen buildings throughout the ancient Near East for millennia.
-Unfired mud-brick is still made throughout the world, using both modern and traditional methods.
+The history of mudbrick production and construction in the southern Levant may be dated as far back as the Pre-Pottery Neolithic A (e.g., PPNA Jericho).
+These sun dried mudbricks, also known as adobe or just mudbrick, were made from a mixture of sand, clay, water, frequently tempered with chopped straw and chaff branches, and were the most common material for constructing earthen buildings throughout the ancient Near East for millennia.
+Unfired mudbrick is still made throughout the world, using both modern and traditional methods.

 The 9000 BCE dwellings of Jericho were constructed from mudbricks, affixed with mud, as were those at numerous sites across the Levant over the following millennia.
-Well-preserved mudbricks from a site at Tel Tsaf, in the Jordan Valley, have been dated to 5200 BCE, though there is no evidence that either site was the first to use the technology.
+Well-preserved mudbricks from a site at Tel Tsaf, in the Jordan Valley, have been dated to 5200 BCE, though there is no evidence that this site was the first to use the technology.
 Evidence suggests that the mudbrick composition at Tel Tsaf was stable for at least 500 years, throughout the middle Chalcolithic period.

-The South Asian inhabitants of Mehrgarh constructed and lived in mud-brick houses between 7000–3300 BCE.
-Mud bricks were used at more than 15 reported sites attributed to the 3rd millennium BCE in the ancient Indus Valley civilization.
-In the Mature Harappan phase fired bricks were used.
+The South Asian inhabitants of Mehrgarh constructed and lived in mudbrick houses between 7000 and 3300 BCE.
+Mudbricks were used at more than 15 reported sites attributed to the 3rd millennium BCE in the ancient Indus Valley civilization.
+In the Mature Harappan phase, fired bricks were used.

-The Mesopotamians used sun-dried bricks in their city construction; typically these bricks were flat on the bottom and curved on the top, called plano-convex mud bricks.
+The Mesopotamians used sun-dried bricks in their city construction; typically these bricks were flat on the bottom and curved on the top, called plano-convex mudbricks.
 Some were formed in a square mould and rounded so that the middle was thicker than the ends.
 Some walls had a few courses of fired bricks from their bases up to the splash line to extend the life of the building.